Table of Contents

 2. Range Hood Size

 The layout of your kitchen can also help you decide on what size range hood will work best in the available space.
 The size of your range should work with the size of your range hood, as the appliances are designed to work together.
-For wall-mounted ranges and range hoods, we recommend for the widths of each appliance to be the same size.
-For island mounted ranges and range hoods, we recommend for the range hood to be one size width larger than the range or cooktop in order for the range hood to efficiently vent all of the grease and smoke.
-For wall-mounted range hoods, there is no need to have a much larger range hood than your range as it would be a waste of space, money, and functionality.
-Vice versa, you don’t want to have too small of a range hood or else it won’t have enough functionality for when you cook.
+For wall-mounted ranges and range hoods, we recommend that the widths of each appliance be the same size.
+For island-mounted ranges and range hoods, we recommend that the range hood be one size width larger than the range or cooktop in order for the range hood to efficiently vent all of the grease and smoke.
+For wall-mounted range hoods, there is no need to have a much larger range hood than your range, as it would be a waste of space, money, and functionality.
+Vice versa, you don’t want to have too small a range hood, or else it won’t have enough functionality for when you cook.

 3. Mount Type